 is a virologist and protein chemist.
 He has studied multiple aspects of host-pathogen interactions of herpesviruses and poxviruses.
-His research goals are to study how these viruses interact with humans to better understand our own biology, and as a result translate their novel strategies of cell manipulation into new therapeutics.
-Security had the idea of utilizing a highaffinity, virally encoded NKG2D ligand known as orthopoxvirus major histocompatibility complex class I like protein or OMCP for the targeting of NK cells.
-He designed the OMCP-mutIL-2 molecule that was the basis of research that ultimately led to the founding of Courier Therapeutics and is the subject of this grant application. knowledge of virology and protein biochemistry will be important to improve and increase our understanding this protein-based therapeutic.
-Sector is a founder and has a continued interest in Courier's success, and so will be contributing his time and expertise gratis on an as-needed basis.
+His research goals are to study how these viruses interact with humans to better understand our own biology, and as a result translate their novel strategies of cell manipulation into new therapeutics. had the idea of utilizing a high-affinity, virally encoded NKG2D ligand known as orthopoxvirus major histocompatibility complex class I like protein or OMCP for the targeting of NK cells.
+He designed the OMCP-mutIL-2 molecule that was the basis of knowledge of virology and protein biochemistry will be important to improve and increase our understanding this protein-based therapeutic.
+It is a founder and has a continued interest in Courier's success, and so will be contributing his time and expertise gratis on an as-needed basis.

-is Director of

 Research at Courier.
-She has gained business development experience as a venture fellow at Mercury Fund since completion of her PhD training with sectors at the Baylor College of Medicine on breast cancer.
+She has gained business development experience as a venture fellow at Mercury Fund since completion of her PhD training with at the Baylor College of Medicine on breast cancer.
 She is a well-trained biologist with extensive experience in cancer and immunology.
-She has a strong background in cancer research, statistical analysis, and has coordinated both internal and CRO research work executed since joining Courier Therapeutics.
-Sectors is responsible for managing product development in Houston, Texas in the Courier laboratory facilities and managing outsourced efforts (aim #1, Epivax).
+She has a strong background in cancer research, statistical analysis, and has coordinated both internal and CRO research work executed since joining Courier Therapeutics. is responsible for managing product development in Houston, Texas in the Courier laboratory facilities and managing outsourced efforts (aim #1, Epivax).
 She will be responsible for flow cytometric data analysis (data will be generated at the University of Virginia and shared via Courier Therapeutics DropBox) for aims 2 and 3.
 For aim #2 she will be in charge of processing and analyzing histology for autoimmune features, serum analysis for liver enzymes.
 For aim #3 she will analyze and lot the flow cytometry data generated on human ex vivo samples.

-F. Other Direct Costs

-1. Materials and Supplies

-Histology supplies (\$7500) - This includes costs of cutting and preparing slides, antibodies, and specialized reagents required for immunohistochemistry and immunofluorescence profiling.
+F. Other Direct Costs Histology supplies (\$7500) - This includes costs of cutting and preparing slides, antibodies, and specialized reagents required for immunohistochemistry and immunofluorescence profiling.
 The major costs associated with these studies will be the purchase of specialized antibodies and secondary reagents compatible with the Vectra Polaris imaging system at JLABS@TMC, which enables whole tissue imaging and machine learning profiling of complex histological specimens.
 Flow-cytometry-like data is generated by this machine with additional spacial information of immune cell penetration and phenotype, and we feel the value of this data justifies the additional costs.

-General laboratory chemicals and supplies This covers gloves, pipettes, centrifuge tubes, and other small equipment and consumables as is necessary to complete the described experiments.

-3. Consultants (

-EpiVax will provide in silico analysis of our lead 30AA and backup 20AA constructs in aid of the completion of Aim 1.
+ELISA reagents and antibodies -- These assays will cover the serum profiling required for our safety studies in Aim 2, particular assays measuring alanine and aspartate aminotransferase (ALT and AST) as a measure of liver damage.
+General laboratory chemicals and supplies ------------------------------------ 2.
+Equipment or Facility ------------------------------------ EpiVax will provide in silico analysis of our lead 30AA and backup 20AA constructs in aid of the completion of Aim 1.
 Epivax has extensive expertise and technological development in this area, and their analysis will provide both an immunogenicity metric as well as a measure against clinically-utilized therapeutics.
-Please see letter of support.

-5. Subaward/Consortium Costs

-his laboratory at University of Virginia will be the subaward in this application.
-The costs of the subaward include salary and benefits for the subaward and collaborators their staff, laboratory supplies (including plastic ware and immunological assays), the costs of production, the costs of animals and their maintenance and core recharges.
+Please see letter of support. his laboratory at University of Virginia will be the subaward in this application.
+The costs of the subaward include salary and benefits for their staff, laboratory supplies (including plastic ware and immunological assays), the costs of production, the costs of animals and their maintenance and core recharges.
 See the Subcontract budget and justification for details.
 The research entity's component of the total budget (Direct plus Indirect) is